-Stakeholders will be informed once the competent authority (DMR) has accepted the Scoping Report and Plan of Study (PoS) and granted permission for the commencement of the impact assessment phase of the process.
+Stakeholders will be informed once the competent authority (DMR) has accepted the Scoping Report and granted permission for the commencement of the impact assessment phase of the process.

 Stakeholder engagement during the Impact Assessment will focus on providing information and opportunity for public comment on the findings and recommendations of the impact assessment and management programme/plan.
 The draft findings will be presented in the Draft EIA / EMPr Report to be reviewed and commented on by the public.